 3. Visit The Village Museum, an homage to the Romanian life in the countryside

 Sure, there are still some villages with wooden houses and full of craftsmen, but most of them are slowly advancing towards the modern era.
-The Village Museum is the perfect spot to take a look in the past and get a glimpse of the authentic Romanian countryside.
+The Village Museum, known in Romanian as Muzeul Satului, is the perfect spot to take a look at the past and get a glimpse of the authentic Romanian countryside.

-Tip: Throughout the year, the Village Museum organizes all kinds of events such as exhibitions, book launches, creativity workshops, craftsmen fairs or artistic performances.
+Pro tip: Throughout the year, the Village Museum organizes all kinds of events such as exhibitions, book launches, creativity workshops, craftsmen fairs or artistic performances.

 It was initially built in 1878 after Romania gained its independence, but it was replaced after World War I. It’s one of the many landmarks of Bucharest and it is one of the reasons why Bucharest is called “Little Paris”.

 5. Visit the Grigore Antipa National Museum of Natural History

 It is a once-in-a-lifetime opportunity to see some truly remarkable things.
 The museum houses an impressive collection of expositions, including live butterflies, spiders, scorpions and even human bodies.

 Did you know that in the past there were seals in the Black Sea?